Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class6/README.md

 > ***i.
 Run quast on a set of previously generated assemblies***

-Now to check the example assemblies residing in your class6 folder, run the below quast command.
-Make sure you are in class6 folder in your home directory using 'pwd'
+To check the quality of the two example assemblies residing in your class6 folder, we ran the following command.

 ```
 quast.py -o quast SRR5244781_contigs.fasta SRR5244821_contigs.fasta